alexdrone/Buffer/README.md

 ###Credits

-- The LCS algorithm implementation is inspired from [Dwifft](https://github.com/jflinter/Dwifft) by Jack Flintermann.
+- The LCS algorithm implementation is forked from [Dwifft](https://github.com/jflinter/Dwifft) by Jack Flintermann.